 Do you need a visa?

-Yes, Singaporeans have to apply for a visa when travelling to Australia and can opt for Electronic Travel Authority (visa subclass 601) through the ETA App available on both Apple and Android.
-The ETA visa is meant for short-term tourism or business-related travels and will be valid for a year and repeated visits of 90 days per trip.
+Yes, Singaporeans have to apply for a visa when travelling to Australia and can opt for the Electronic Travel Authority (visa subclass 601) through the ETA App available on both Apple and Google Play.
+The ETA visa is meant for short-term tourism or business-related travels and will be valid for a year, and allow repeated visits of up to 90 days per trip.

 Image credit: Dubai Airports via Facebook

-Dubai International Airport is often pitted against our very own Changi International Airport for being one of the most futuristic airports in the world.
-Singaporeans can go through the Smart Gates at terminals 1, 2, and 3 of the airport.
+Dubai International Airport is often pitted against our very own Changi Airport for being one of the most futuristic airports in the world.
+There, Singaporeans can go through the Smart Gates at terminals 1, 2, and 3.

 To use the ePassport gates, you’ll first need to be registered with Smart Gates, which you can do at either the Dubai International Airport or Emirates Terminal 3.
 Upon successful registration, you’ll no longer have to chop your passport during immigration.